ZenonSeth/respec/doc/api.md

   -- If specified, the image will be drawn to the specified aspect ratio of Width/Height -- fitting inside the bounds it gets.
   -- If not specified, the image will be stretched to fill its bounds.

+  -- Animation params --
+  -- Optional, but frameCount and frameTime are both required to make an animation -- If all are specified, this image will become an animated_image element

+  frameCount = 4, -- number of frames in animation
+  frameTime = 10, -- milliseconds between each frame.
+0 means frames don't advance
+  frameStart = 1, -- Optional, index of the frame to start on.
+Default is 1

+  listener = function(state, frame, fields) end
+  -- Optional event listener that gets called when an animation frame changes -- In order for this to work, you must specify a valid unique `id` in the image spec -- `state` is the form's state, can be modified
+  -- `frame` is the integer value of the frame now displayed -- `fields` is the rest of the formspec fields in a map of id->value
 }
 ```
 Styling: